-Since December 2019 in China, the novel coronavirus (COVID-19) pandemic has spread across the world.
-As of April 27, 2020, more than three million cases confirmed in 210 countries, and the World Health Organization (WHO) made an international alarm to fight with COVID-19 (WHO, 2020a).
-Rapidly spreading the COVID-19 that could infect people with no symptoms and transmitting simply to others has created a fearful and stressful climate among all people (e.g., Beaumont, Boseley, & Davidson, 2020; Broom, Chongwang, & Castilhos, 2020).
-During the COVID-19 times of crisis, to not infected and break chains of transmission and prevent the spread of disease, WHO emphasizes the importance of physical distances, while at the same time it has recommended social supports to all people (WHO, 2020a, 2020b).
+Since December 2019, the novel coronavirus (COVID-19) pandemic has spread from China across the world.
+As of 27 April 2020, more than three million cases were confirmed in 210 countries, and the World Health Organization (WHO) set up an international alarm to fight COVID-19 (WHO, 2020a).
+The rapidly spreading COVID-19 that could infect people with no symptoms and be easily transmitted to others has created a fearful and stressful climate among all people (e.g. Beaumont et al., 2020; Broom, Chongwang, & Castilhos, 2020).
+During the COVID-19 crisis, to break the chain of transmission and prevent the spread of the disease, the WHO emphasises the importance of physical distance, while at the same time recommending social support to all people (WHO, 2020a, 2020b).
 Although these recommendations are necessary to save lives and break the transmission of the disease, it may result in an emerging feeling of loneliness and cost to people's psychological well-being (Brooks et al., 2020).
-In this stressful situation, it is important to provide psychological interventions to cope with stress and help reproduce daily routine works (Duan & Zhu, 2020), as well as maintain people's motivation toward their activities.
-Moreover, psychological interventions would be most important in countries that are at a high level of infection and people may experience higher stress like Iran.
-In the current study, therefore, we employed self-determination theory (SDT; Ryan & Deci, 2017), to develop and test basic psychological need-satisfying (i.e., autonomy, competence, and relatedness) activities (e.g., try to do some activities to get basic psychological needs to fulfill, try to do something that makes you feel like you can help someone, and try to make a meaningful choice about what matters to you) to enhance the satisfaction of basic psychological needs, motivation toward activities, and subjective vitality and reduce stress.
+In this stressful situation, it is important to provide psychological interventions to cope with stress and help reproduce daily routines (Duan & Zhu, 2020), as well as maintain people's motivation toward their activities.
+Moreover, psychological interventions would be most important in countries that have a high level of infection and where people may experience higher levels of stress, such as in Iran.
+In the current study, therefore, we employed self-determination theory (SDT; Ryan & Deci, 2017) to develop and test basic psychological need-satisfying (i.e. autonomy, competence, and relatedness) activities (e.g. try to undertake some activities to help fulfill basic psychological needs, try to do something that makes you feel like you can help someone, and try to make a meaningful choice about what matters to you) to enhance the satisfaction of basic psychological needs, motivation toward activities, and subjective vitality, and reduce stress.